-Babies are one of life’s greatest joys, and biggest stressors!
-After your baby is born, you can’t help but to worry about every freckle, every hiccup, every cry, and every movement!
+Most first time moms just don’t know WHAT to expect with a newborn!
+Babies are one of life’s greatest joys and biggest stressors!
+After your baby is born, you can’t help but worry about every freckle, every hiccup, every cry, and every movement!
 And guess what?
 That’s okay!
 We all worry.

-*This post may contain affiliate links.
-You can learn more on our disclosure page.*
+This article may contain affiliate links, you can read more about this on our disclosure page here.

 If your baby’s head has dry flaky patches, they probably have cradle cap.
-It might look a little concerning, but in most cases it clears up on it’s own.
+It might look a little concerning, but in most cases, it clears up on its own.
 Bathing with a gentle shampoo a few times a week may help.
 If it’s really bothering you, you can use a soft brush to remove the loose flakes.

 It’s still unknown what causes baby acne, Baby acne can occur on the face or body of your baby.
-It can be red bumps, or little pimples.
+It can be red bumps or little pimples.
 The acne will usually resolve on its own without intervention.
 If it doesn’t seem to be improving, talk to your doctor about medicated cream, or ointments.

 Babies poop a lot!
 It’s totally normal for your baby to be blowing out of their diaper more often than you had hoped.
-Breastfed babies tend to blowout more often than formula fed babies because poop is often more firm when feeding with formula.
+Breastfed babies tend to blowout more often than formula-fed babies because poop is often more firm when feeding with formula.
 But blowouts will still happen.
 All the time.

-Super Fast Heartbeat
+6. Super Fast Heartbeat

 If you’re worried because your babies heart feels like it’s racing, that’s because it is.
 The average adults resting heart rate is in between 60-70 beats per minute.
 The average newborn heart rate is between 120-150.
 That’s double an adults.

-Oddly Shaped Head
+7. Oddly Shaped Head

 If your baby comes out of the womb with a cone head, don’t worry!
 Babies have two soft spots, allowing them to make their way through the birth canal with ease.
 But it’s still a tight squeeze, causing the head to become misshapen.
-Your baby’s head might be especially odd shaped if you had to use clamps, a vacuum, or if they were stuck in the birth canal for a long period of time.
+Your baby’s head might be especially odd-shaped if you had to use clamps, a vacuum, or if they were stuck in the birth canal for a long period of time.